avanov/typeit/docs/quickstart_guide.rst

 Using CLI tool
 --------------

-``typeit`` provides you with a CLI tool that allows you to generate a prototype python of a JSON/YAML data
+Once installed, ``typeit`` provides you with a CLI tool that allows you to generate a prototype Python structure of a JSON/YAML data that your app operates with.

 For example, try the following snippet in your shell: